 Buyer's Guide

 Your ESP can tell you an email was sent.
 It usually cannot tell you whether Gmail or Outlook put it in the inbox, shoved it into spam, or filtered it before it ever showed up.
-These 9 tools close that gap, ranked by the job they do: testing, monitoring, validation, and diagnosis.
+We compared 10 tools against the criteria that actually predict inbox placement, not marketing claims, ranked by the job they do: testing, monitoring, validation, and diagnosis.

 Email deliverability tools exist for one gap: your sending platform reports that a message was sent, but it cannot tell you whether the message landed in the inbox, the spam folder, or got filtered before delivery.
 When replies dry up or transactional email starts disappearing, the root cause is usually authentication that does not align (SPF, DKIM, DMARC), reputation that slipped, a spike in complaints, or a blocklist hit.